stochastic-sisyphus/prophetic-emergentomics/README.md

 The goal is to explore the construction of **post-linear economic foresight**: approaches that simulate evolution, learn from real-time signals, and integrate uncertainty as structure, not error.
 By combining techniques from machine learning, complexity theory, and systems modeling, the aim is to develop adaptive foresight frameworks that operate beyond traditional forecasting's epistemic constraints.

 Forecasting’s not broken.
 It’s outdated—and arguably misapplied in this context, especially at this scale.
+It is structurally misapplied: an attempt to parse emergence using tools built for equilibrium.
 At the very least, it’s ill-suited to systems evolving faster than it can interpret.

 This research explores adaptive, ML- and complexity-driven frameworks for modeling economic evolution in an era of acceleration, emergence, and uncertainty.

 ## Epistemological Premises